ViNDam/NLPArticlesDistance/README.md

 The list of all unique tokens is extracted from the articles.
 The stopwords, punctuations, and words less than or equal to 2 characters are removed.
 All the words are converted to non-capitalized words.
 Similar unique tokens for mesh terms are also created using the same pipeline.

-The term-document matrix and mesh-document matrix are created by counting the number of times the word appears in each article’s title or Mesh term list, respectively. “tdMatrix.txt” and “meshMatrix.txt” are produced.
+The term-document matrix and mesh-document matrix are created by counting the number of times the word appears in each article’s title or Mesh term list, respectively. “tdMatrix.txt” and “meshMatrix.txt” are produced in the outfiles directory.

 ### 2.	distance.
 R
 The “tdMatrix.txt” and “meshMatrix.txt” files will be used as inputs in this step.
 The distance between articles using Euclidean distance, angle distance, and top 5 SVD distance methods are calculated.
 The distance among articles’ mesh terms is computed using cosine angle distance.

 Then, the difference between articles’ euclidean distance, articles’ cosine angle and mesh terms distance, and articles’ SVD cosine angle with respect to mesh terms distance are calculated.

+“TermsDistance.tsv” and “meshDistance.tsv” files will be produced in the outfiles directory.
+They contain the distance between articles using terms and mesh terms specifically.

 The differences between those three distances and mesh terms distance are compared and analyzed for the project conclusion.